 service vesta stop

-2. Remove Vesta software packages and libraries RHEL/CentOS:
+2. Remove Vesta packages and repositories RHEL/CentOS:

 yum remove vesta*